andreistefanciprian/go_rest_api_demo/readme.md

 * net/http (standard library for using web servers)
 * gorm (mysql ORM)
 * encoding/json (for transforming data from go struct to json and vice versa)
+* jwt-go (for authenticating requests with JWT tokens)

 ## API Specification